nilquera/assignment_1_963189/reports/Assignment-1-Report.md

 Cassandra allows the creation of a cluster of nodes in a peer-to-peer communication style.
 Each request is routed to one of the nodes, which acts as a coordinator.
 Besides, Cassandra's primary features concerning availability are partitioning and replication.

 To start, I think it is a good idea to use two datacenters to store my data.
 Each datacenter will have a minimum of two replicated nodes.
-I'll use the NetworkTopologyStrategy, which places replicas in the same datacenter always in different racks.
-Thus, I'll create four nodes distributed in two datacenters.

 **4. You decide a pre-defined level of data replication for your tenants/customers.
 Explain how many nodes are needed in the deployment of mysimbdp-coredms for your choice so that this component can work property (e.g., the system still supports redundancy in the case of a failure of a node)**

-I assume that in my scenario, writings will be much more frequent than readings.
-For this reason, it's not a good idea to have a very high replication.
-The replication factor (RF) will be of 2, meaning that each row will be stored in two different nodes (in the same datacenter).
-In total, I'll have four nodes, two in each datacenter.
-The partition level will be of 2, meaning that rows will be written only in one of the two datacenters.
+I assume that writings will be much more frequent than readings.
+For this reason, it's not a good idea to have a very high replication (replication improves readings but decreases write speed).
+The replication factor (RF) will be of 2, meaning that each row will be stored in two different nodes.
+I'll use the "NetworkTopologyStrategy", which places replicas in the same datacenter in different racks.

 **5. Explain how would you scale mysimbdp to allow many tenants using mysimbdp-dataingest to push data into mysimbdp**